Pyomo/pyomo/doc/OnlineDocs/contributed_packages/incidence/tutorial.bt.rst

 and will need NumPy to compute condition numbers.

 .. doctest::
-   :skipif: not numpy_available or not scipy_available or not asl_available
+   :skipif: not scipy_available or not asl_available or not networkx_available

    >>> import pyomo.environ as pyo
    >>> from pyomo.contrib.pynumero.interfaces.pyomo_nlp import PyomoNLP